 cases expand to the point where they are worthy of UR Odyssey credit.

-supervision by a Hendrix faculty member are both required for summer and
+results and supervision by a Hendrix faculty member are both required for summer

-carefully any laboratory facilities, supplies or equipment that you will need
+Consider carefully any laboratory facilities, supplies or equipment that you

-be safety issues (chemical, human or animal subjects, radiation,
+There may be safety issues (chemical, human or animal subjects, radiation,

 etc.) that must be addressed prior to beginning the research.
-Be sure to contact the
+Be sure to contact

-receive Odyssey credit, your research results must be presented
+In order to receive Odyssey credit, your research results must be presented

 in a public forum, either on- or off-campus.
 Specify your plan for presenting your

 research in your proposal.
 Also note that a reflection activity may be encouraged